yongler/Peggle-clone/README.md

 justification here.
 Otherwise, you may discard this section.

 Own behaviours added:
 1. If pegs overlap or go out of game area, the peg will be automatically removed.
+The user can then add a peg again if it was dragged on mistake.
+Alternative is to move the peg back to its initial position, but the first choice was chosen as removing it seems more intuitive to the users.

 ## Dev Guide
 You may put your dev guide either in this section, or in a new file entirely.